Skip to content

 See Also

-• Launch Profiles — shared conceptual model for easy profiles and explicit recipe-backed launch profiles, including the precedence chain and prompt overlays.
+• Launch Profiles — shared conceptual model for project profiles and native launch dossiers, including the precedence chain and prompt overlays.

-• houmao-mgr project easy — CLI reference for project easy specialist, project easy profile, and project easy instance commands.
+• houmao-mgr project — CLI reference for project specialist, project profile, and project agents commands.

 • Agent Definition Directory — full directory structure reference, including .houmao/agents/launch-profiles/.